 Former High Point-Thomasville HiTom Nicky Lopez made long-awaited MLB debut Tuesday night for the Kansas City Royals, becoming the 13th HiToms player in the Coastal Plain League era to play in the Major Leagues.

-Lopez, 24, is the eighth-ranked prospects in the Royals organization and will anchor a young, promising middle infield in Kansas City.
+Lopez, 24, is the eighth-ranked prospect in the Royals organization and will anchor a young, promising middle infield in Kansas City.
 The former HiTom and Creighton Bluejay batted 2nd in the Royals lineup and played second base in his debut outing against the Texas Rangers.
 The second baseman finished 1-for-4 in his debut, driving home Whit Merrifield with his first career hit.

 Lopez starred for the HiToms in 2015, batting .327 in 43 games played to go along with seven home runs, 22 RBIs, and 11 stolen bases.
 He also showed remarkable defensive ability, a trait that has helped him quickly rise through the ranks of Minor League Baseball.